vincenzor/slate/source/includes/_projects.md

 }
 ```

-Returns a list of workspaces.
-The workspaces are returned sorted by creation date, with the most recently created workspaces appearing first.
+Returns a list of projects.
+The projects are returned sorted by creation date, with the most recently created projects appearing first.

 This list is [paginate](#pagination) by 100 records.
 A `has_more` field that indicate if you should check the next page is returned and can be `true` or `false`.